ShanksPranks/catship_production/README.md

 # Installation
-Copy the entire repository onto your web server IIS/APACHE/Whatever add gmp math extension to your php.ini as follows: extension=php_gmp.dll browse to index.html
+Copy the entire repository onto your web server IIS/APACHE/Whatever

+Make sure php is enabled

+Add gmp math extension to your php.ini as follows:

+extension=php_gmp.dll

+To launch the app browse to index.html in the folder